andreztz/xbotlib/README.md

 For more advanced use cases, `xbotlib` also supports [Redis](https://redis.io/) as a storage back-end.
 You'll need to configure this (e.g. `--storage redis`) as the default uses the filesystem approach mentioned above.
 The same `self.db` will then be passed as a Redis connection object.
+You will also need to install additional dependencies using `pip install xbotlib[redis]`.

 ### Loading Plugins